 But he had to know for sure.

 His headache was gone.
 And with its welcome departure came a decision.
 It was time, he thought, to find out once and for all: was Melody Singleton the Apprentice he had sought for over twenty years—or wasn’t she?
 He knew there was a way to get an answer.
-A way he hesitated employing, for it was fraught with great danger.
+A way he hesitated employing, for it was quite dangerous.
 But now, it seemed, he had no choice.
 Now he was under two pressing deadlines.

 He had to find out.
 If Melody was indeed the Apprentice, the clock was ticking down on entire worlds.